crafttheweb/thelastpickle/_drafts/running-commands-cluster-wide.md

 ## Strengths and  Limits

-Having the servers physically displayed, having an open terminal in every node is great since it allows a visual control on everything, you can easily monitor all the nodes, then focus on the bad once just with a click, which is awesome.
+Having the servers physically displayed via an open terminal in every node is great since it allows a visual control on everything.
+You can then easily monitor all the nodes, focusing on the bad one just with a click, which is awesome.

-csshx also allows to edit configuration files from every node at the same time and then edit them all together or separately.
+`csshx` also allows to edit configuration files from every node at the same time and then edit them all together or separately.
 It is also possible to past a config which is nice and removes a lot of repetitive and error prone manual work.

 ![Opening remote consoles](/images/running-commands-cluster-wide/csshx-edit-config.png)

-Yet, as every node is displayed depending on the screen size, the number of screen and the number of nodes, csshx can quickly become quite tricky to use and far less efficient.
+Yet, as every node is displayed depending on the screen size, the number of screen and the number of nodes, `csshx` can quickly become quite tricky to use and far less efficient.

 # Bigger number of nodes / Running scripts

-As you might imagine, when the csshx console are too small it becomes very hard to use.
+As you might imagine, when the `csshx` console are too small it becomes very hard to use.
 If for some reason no automation or management tool (such as [Chef](https://www.chef.io/chef/), [Ansible](https://www.ansible.com/), [Salt](http://saltstack.com/)) is set up, then the following tips might be of some use.

-The main idea is that if we can't or don't want to manage all the servers using csshx, then we need to centralize all the outputs and run the commands from one node.
+The main idea is that if we can't or don't want to manage all the servers using `csshx`, then we need to centralize all the outputs and run the commands from one node.

 To make this easy to use to anyone I quickly scripted a one-liner I use when no better option is available, and made it available on [github](https://github.com/arodrime/cassandra-tools/blob/master/rolling-ssh/rolling-cmd.sh).